dotnet/AspNetCore.Docs/aspnetcore/blazor/components/templated-components.md

 ::: moniker range="< aspnetcore-6.0"

 Inferred generic types are supported in ASP.NET Core 6.0 or later.
-For more information, see the 6.0 or a later version of this article.
+For more information, see a 6.0 or later version of this article.

 ::: moniker-end